ganesharun237/NLP_AT3/README.md

 By following these steps consistently, we might expect that the students eventually arrive at an "optimal" table configuration.

 ## Usage
-To use a Movie Group Process to cluster short texts, first initialize a [MovieGroupProcess](gsdmm/mgp.py):
+To use a Movie Group Process to perform Topic Modelling of short texts, first initialize a [MovieGroupProcess](gsdmm/mgp.py):
 ```python
 from gsdmm import MovieGroupProcess
 mgp = MovieGroupProcess(K=8, alpha=0.1, beta=0.1, n_iters=30)